RiteshVan/productivity-app/diary.md

 19/10/24:
 Completed a basic Kotlin application to get a basic level understanding of how it works.
 I have been reading articles and watching videos about how to make the UI as suitable as possible.
 I have looked at the Material 3 design kit which seems to be a fantastic resource.
 For the AI feature I will look into spaCy and other pretrained models to see if any are suitable.

+25/10/24:
+Completed splash screen code for application, will now concentrate on creating a logo with notebook and camera, to perfectly caputure the scope of the application, and conduct research as to how an app logo can help the user experience.